theo-armour/agenda/3-0-entities/sensay/2024-06-16-marco-thoughts.md

 Hi Dan
 Marco has asked if I would consider being a Sensay advisor.
 I will be delighted, but the first thing is me sharing my background with you and seeing how that can help progress your vision for Sensay.

+## 2024-06-19

+Marco: In N Macedonia Period.

+In the next fifty years, the Balkan countries like the Baltic countries, given the right opportunities, could become the next beautiful little countries like Denmark, Switzerland and the Netherlands, etc.